wilmix8/JAVA8/README.md

 Note:  Some  information  are hidden  from hackers.

-JDOLLAR  is  focused  on   ADVANCED BUSINESS with Mobile Apps.
+JAVA8  is  focused  on   ADVANCED BUSINESS with Mobile Apps.

 1) But  JAVA8  is used  by JAVA7  Professionals  and it  is focused  only on Mobile APPS.